GET TO KNOW US

 In a recent study from the University of Texas, researchers found that feelings of depression and sadness are most associated with bland colors such as white, gray, and beige–especially among women.
 In similar studies, statistics have shown that colors impact our productivity in a profound way, more so than just influencing our mood.

 Color theory crash course

-When it comes to choosing the right colors, Kerry Rowe, Ghent’s go-to interior designer with over 20 years of experience in color theory, advises us to “identify needs, relevant trends and inspiration to inform the outcome.
+When it comes to choosing the right colors, Kerry Rowe, Ghent’s go-to color expert, with over 20 years of experience in color theory, advises us to “identify needs, relevant trends and inspiration to inform the outcome.
 I look for unique ways to differentiate a color, by understanding how materials and finishes can be used as a way to communicate a brand direction.”

 First and foremost, our relationship to colors can be characterized by wavelength.
 Having this in mind, you’re well on your way to choosing the right colors for your office.

 Low-wavelength colors would include green and blue, which tend to create a restful and calming environment that improves focus and efficiency.
 Who would’ve thought that nature’s landscape would be the perfect environment for happiness and effective work?

 High-wavelength colors, such as red, invoke intensity and passion.
 While it can be alarming at times, it’s used in a work environment to increase your heart rate and blood flow.
 This is why red is used for fire trucks, fire extinguishers, and valentines day.
 If you’re looking to create urgency or a passionately engaged team culture, red might be your accent color of choice.

 Medium-wavelength colors, such as yellow, have more of a fresh and energetic feel and are considered to by color psychologists to invoke optimism.
 This can be great when designing a creative and collaborative environment where artists, designers, writers, and other creative professionals can thrive.

 How to color your workspace